Eye stye: Causes, symptoms and treatments

 What is an eye stye?

-A stye is an infection of a gland in the eyelid that causes a red bump near the edge of the lid.
-It is also called a hordeolum.
+A stye (also called a sty or hordeolum) is a localised infection in the eyelid that causes a tender, red bump near the edge of the lid.

-The infection is caused by bacteria and it can occur at the base of an eyelash (external hordeolum) or deeper within an oil gland in the eyelid (internal hordeolum).
+The infection is caused by bacteria and it can occur at the base of an eyelash (external hordeolum) or within one of the small oil glands within the eyelid (internal hordeolum).

 After symptoms appear, a small pimple will develop in the affected area.
 Usually this is accompanied by swollen eyes.
 Sometimes just the immediate area is swollen; at other times, the entire eyelid swells.